-There are two types of head injuries: penetrating (such as from a bullet), or closed (without lacerations).
+There are two types of head injuries: penetrating, such as the type which would result from a bullet; or closed, which are injuries which occur without the presence of lacerations.
 Symptoms may not be obvious at first.
 Swelling and bleeding can bring them on.
 They can range from the ones noted earlier to something even more severe, such as paralysis or a coma.2 Head injuries may also be accompanied by skull fracture.
 This can lead to an internal hemorrhage, where a hematoma in the skull can place pressure on the brain.
 A traumatic brain injury (TBI) is a concussion.
-Concussions can be mild, moderate (i.e., with amnesia), or severe.
+Concussions can be mild, moderate, which could include the symptom of amnesia, or severe.
 Skull fractures can lead to the nose, ear, or mouth leaking cerebrospinal fluid.
 A brain infection could result from this.

-Head trauma in football has made headlines, from the professional arena, to the college teams, and down to the youth level.
-There is a history of players hiding concussion symptoms, but college football is making new rules, even ejecting players, for “kill shots”.
-New training and practice regulations are evolving as well.5 Football isn’t the only sport that can cause head trauma; ice hockey, lacrosse, soccer, wrestling, field hockey, basketball, and others can pose a risk.6 In terms of motor vehicles, helmets help prevent TBI in motorcycle riders, and helmet laws can go a long way in preventing lethal and non-lethal head injuries.7 Wearing helmets can save lives of bicyclists as well.8
+Head trauma in football is very common and it has made quite a few headlines, from the professional arena, to the college teams, and even as far down as the youth level.
+There is a history of players hiding concussion symptoms in order to continue playing.
+But college football is making new rules, even ejecting players, for “kill shots”.
+Purposely causing a head injury to another player could potentially put the other player in very serious danger.
+New training and practice regulations are evolving as well.5 Football is not the only sport that can cause head trauma.
+Ice hockey, lacrosse, soccer, wrestling, field hockey, basketball, and others can pose a risk.
+Rough contact sports need to be properly regulated, and the protective gear which players wear needs to reflect the potential dangers.6

 Many professionals coordinate to care for head trauma patients, including physiatrists, occupational and physical therapists, speech pathologists, psychiatrists and social workers, rehabilitation nurses, and recreational and vocational counselors.9 Because many motor vehicle accidents, sports injuries, and other traumas lead people to seek chiropractic care, the chiropractor may be the first professional to diagnose head trauma in a patient.10 Upper cervical care may be beneficial to patients who have suffered a head injury, such as concussion or whiplash, in order to reduce irritation to nerves that cause pain and neurological symptoms.11